Updated March 2026

 - Sense of wellbeing

-In younger women, the combined pill can increase Sex Hormone Binding Globulin (SHBG).
+Low testosterone in women can occur for a number of reasons.
+In younger women, the combined contraceptive pill can increase Sex Hormone Binding Globulin (SHBG).

 “Some younger women can present with low testosterone, and SHBG can be one of the causes.
 But in general, testosterone deficiency appears during the perimenopausal and menopausal period.
 This happens a lot younger than you might think; we notice that many perimenopausal women in their early forties can have low testosterone when measured.”

-Menopausal women often experience a decline in their testosterone levels; however, the severity of this decline can depend on adrenal health.
-If adrenal health is good, testosterone levels can be maintained for longer.
+Menopausal women often experience a decline in their testosterone levels, although the extent of this decline can depend on adrenal health.

 In men, decreased DHEA levels can also contribute to andropause symptoms.

-There are a number of other causes of low testosterone levels in women.
+There are several additional causes of low testosterone levels in women.
 These include:

 - Surgical removal of the ovaries (oophorectomy)